alperencan312/alperencan312/README.md

 - 👋 Hello, dear fellow!
-This is Alperen, studying Computer Science in Bilkent University.
+This is Alperen, studying Computer Science at Bilkent University.
 - 👀
 -
 - 📫 alperen.can@ug.bilkent.edu.tr